 Top 3 Pros and Cons of Daylight Saving Time

-Daylight Saving Time (DST) began at 2am on Sunday, Mar.
-8, 2020 with "spring forward" when most of the United States moved clocks forward by one hour, and ends at 2am on Sunday, Nov.
-1, 2020 when those clocks will "fall back" one hour.
+Daylight Saving Time (DST) ends at 2am on Sunday, Nov.
+1, 2020 when clocks “fall back” one hour, and will begin at 2am on Sunday, Mar.
+14, 2021 with “spring forward” when most of the United States moved clocks forward by one hour.

 DST was implemented in the United States nationally on Mar.
 31, 1918 as a wartime effort to save an hour’s worth of fuel (gas or oil) each day to light lamps and coal to heat homes.
 It was repealed nationwide in 1919, and then maintained by some individual localities (such as New York City) in what Time Magazine called “a chaos of clocks” until 1966 when the Uniform Time Act made DST consistent nationwide.

 Approximately 1.5 billion people in 70 countries observe DST worldwide.
 In the United States, 48 states participate in Daylight Saving Time.
 Arizona, Hawaii, some Amish communities, and the American territories (American Samoa, Guam, Puerto Rico, the Virgin Islands, and the Northern Mariana Islands) do not observe DST.
 55% of Americans said they are not disrupted by the time change, 28% report a minor disruption, and 13% said the change is a major disruption.
 However, 40% of Americans would prefer to stay in Standard Time all year and 31% would prefer to stay in Daylight Saving Time all year, eliminating the time change.
 28% of Americans would keep the time change twice a year.